-In the Disability Services National Minimum Data Set (DS NMDS), this refers to hours worked by volunteer/unpaid staff refers to the actual total hours worked by staff, volunteers or students and others who do not receive payment for the work which they perform on behalf of the service type outlet.
+In the Disability Services National Minimum Data Set (DS NMDS), hours worked by unpaid staff refers to the actual total hours worked by staff, volunteers or students and others who do not receive payment for the work which they perform on behalf of the service type outlet.
 It collects hours worked, not full-time equivalents or rostered weekly hours.
-It includes hours worked on behalf of the service type outlet both directly delivered to service users, and indirectly to service users (e.g. indirect hours such as related committee meetings).
+It includes hours worked on behalf of the service type outlet both directly delivered to service users, and indirectly to service users (for example, indirect hours such as related committee meetings).